 Moving spawn will disrupt breeding behaviour, and can also inadvertently spread diseases like Chytridiomycosis, which can wipe out hundreds of frogs at a time, or the viral infection Ranavirus.
 (If you do come across any diseased frogs, make sure you report them to the Garden Wildlife Health project, gardenwildlifehealth.org.)

 And it’s not only frogs that spawn this time of year, notes Dr Jarvis.
 “In Scotland, toads spawn around early April, and choose quite different places.
 Common toads prefer larger ponds or even fishing lakes.
 Natterjack toads, which are found only in the Solway Firth area, spawn in shallow water bodies in the coastal sand dunes.
-And there newts too, which have a more prolongued breeding season between March and June.”
-Toadspawn looks quite different, being laid in long ticker tape-like ribbons of clear jelly punched with dark eggs, whereas newts will lay their eggs singly, and wrap them carefully in submerged leaves.
+And there are newts too, which have a more prolonged breeding season between March and June.”
+Toadspawn looks quite different, being laid in long ticker tape-like ribbons of clear jelly punched with dark eggs, whereas newts lay their eggs singly, and parcel them up carefully in wet leaves.

 Depending upon the conditions, tadpoles can control their rate of transformation – occasionally speeding through the process if they find themselves in a pond full of fishy predators, or even postponing their development altogether if the weather is extremely cold.
 They can stay in the pond for up to a year, overwintering quite happily and finally emerging as froglets the following spring.
 So don’t panic if the tadpoles in your garden have put the brakes on – and don’t try to speed up their development with supplementary feeding, or by moving them indoors.